Digital Transformation of Healthcare Design

 Principles for Designing Digital-First Healthcare

-As Gensler integrates digital into our healthcare design process, we have identified four fundamental principles to ensure better outcomes for clients and their community.1.
+As Gensler integrates digital into our healthcare design process, we have identified four fundamental principles to ensure better outcomes for clients and their communities.1.
 Anchor design in the physical-digital journey.

 Great experiences are defined by how they blend place, service, and digital engagement.
 This is just as true of healthcare.
 By using experience analytics, we can better understand the patient journey, as well as what people want and expect from their space or interactions.
 Gensler is integrating advanced spatial analytics to support programming, design evaluation, and quantified journey-mapping to improve the effectiveness of future clinics and hospitals, and to establish new ways to evaluate healthcare facilities today.3.
 Make data and analytics part of the design process.